ninest/swipeable_card/example/README.md

   )

 else
-  // display button to reset deck
+  // display button to "reset deck"
+  // (the widget here will only show when current card index is equal to the length of cards list)
 ```

 ### What's going on here?